Transportability without Graphs: A Bayesian Approach to Identifying s-Admissible Backdoor Sets: Ablation study for the effect of .

 \section{Ablation study for the effect of $P(h_{\vars Z}|D_o^*)$.}

+One approach for computing the probability $P(h_{\vars Z}|D_o^*)$ is by reasoning on the space of possible causal graphs, which has been employed for testing conditional independencies \citep{claassen2012bayesian} and for ranking adjustment sets \citep{triantafillou_causal_2021}.
+However, in our case, the observational data do not carry enough information for the hypothesis \hz.
+Even if by using independence constraints or causal discovery methods we could uniquely identify that a set is a backdoor set in $\Pi^*$, observational data from a single domain do not carry enough information for the selection diagram, and in general cannot determine whether $\vars Z$ is s-admissible.

 In practice, $P(h_{\z}|D_o^*)$ does not affect the behavior of the method, since its impact remains minimal even for small sample sizes.
-We illustrate this with an example: We use the structure of Fig.\ref{fig:no_shared_graph}(c) and the settings from Scenario 1 of Section \ref{sec:experiments} with 2 observed confounders ($Z,W$) and assume $\vars Z = Z,W$.
+We illustrate this with an example: We use the structure in Fig.~\ref{fig:motivated_example}(a) and the settings from Section~\ref{sec:experiments} of the main paper, treating $\{Z\}$ as an observed confounder and assuming $\vars Z = \{Z, W\}$.
 We then compute Eq. \ref{eq:hzt} with two different $P(h_{\z}|D_o^*)$: 0.1 and 0.9.
 We use $P_{0.1},P_{0.9} $ to denote Eq. \ref{eq:hzt} computed with $P(h_{\z}|D_o) = 0.1, 0.9$, respectively.
 Fig. \ref{fig:compare_priors} illustrates the distribution of the absolute difference $|P_{0.1}-P_{0.9}|$ over 100 random simulated parameters.
 The difference in estimated $P(h_{\z}|D_o^*, D_e)$ using very different priors $P(h_{\z}|D_o^*)$ vanishes with increasing experimental sample size.
 Similar results are reported in \citet{triantafillou_causal_2021} and \citet{pmlr-v206-triantafillou23a}.
 For this reason, we use the uninformative $P(h_{\z}|D_o^*) = P(\neg h_{\z}|D_o^*)=0.5$ in this work.